Sivaram01/Zen-class-Task-day-3/README.md

 # Zen-class-Task-day-3
-For the given JSON iterate over all for loops (for, for in, for of, forEach) Create your own resume data in JSON format
+For the given JSON iterate over all for loops (for, for in, for of, forEach)...
+Create your own resume data in JSON format...
 Read about the difference between window, screen and document in javascript